Are you trying to find the best web analytics metrics to track for your clients to measure their digital marketing efforts?

 Each client has their own needs and goals, so it’s important to take the time to consider what data can be used as their key performance indicators (KPIs).

-In this article, we’ll discuss the importance of web analytics how you can identify the right KPIs for your clients.
+In this article, we’ll discuss the importance of web analytics and how you can identify the right KPIs for your clients.

 We’ll also go over the top 7 website metrics that you can begin tracking today and start building more effective marketing reports.

-Its purpose is to help take the guesswork out of your marketing efforts by allowing you to identify trends in audience behavior over time and make decisions based on data.
+Their purpose is to help take the guesswork out of your marketing efforts by allowing you to identify trends in audience behavior over time and make decisions based on data.

 Through using a tool like Google Analytics, you can gain useful insights by tracking metrics such as: